 Work is more than a source of income: it provides social status and aids self-esteem; and it offers a way for people to make a contribution, to reach their full potential and to develop and maintain valuable social networks.
-For people with mental health problems work can provide crucial links to a wider community, as well as being an important part of maintaining mental health well-being or as part of recovery.
+For people with mental health problems work can provide crucial links to a wider community, as well as being an important part of maintaining mental health wellbeing or as part of recovery.

 Mental health is important in trade union activity and functions: health and safety; conduct; performance; workplace relationships; equality issues; ill health; learning and training; union workplace democracy; and many others.
+Workplace union reps have a vital role to play in raising awareness on mental health as a workplace issue, as well as supporting members with mental health problems in the workplace and signposting members to further sources of support and guidance.

 Many people experience mental health problems at some point in their lives (see Section 1), and most reps and members will know somebody with a common mental health problem.
 There will be members in every union, every branch and every workplace affected by mental health problems.
-In a 2013 survey, Time to Change, which campaigns against discrimination on mental health grounds, found that 64 per cent of people know someone with a mental health problem.
-The Office for National Statistics Labour Force Survey in June 20152 suggests that employment rates for people with 'mental illness' is 38.9 per cent (below 30 per cent for non-white ethnic groups) and for people with depression it is 39.3 per cent.
-However, government data3 also shows that 70 per cent of people in work have a common mental health problem.
+In a 2015 survey report, Time to Change, which campaigns against discrimination on mental health grounds, found that 65 per cent of people know someone with a mental health problem.
+The Office for National Statistics Labour Force Survey in June 2015 suggests that employment rates for people with 'mental illness' is 38.9 per cent (below 30 per cent for non-white ethnic groups) and for people with depression it is 39.3 per cent.
+However, government data also shows that 70 per cent of people in work have a common mental health problem.